drk1wi/Modlishka/README.md

 -   Written in Go, so it works basically on all platforms and architectures: Windows, OSX, Linux, BSD supported...

 **Security related:**
-- "[Client Domain Hooking](https://blog.duszynski.eu/client-domain-hooking-in-practice/)" attack in form of a diagnostic module.
 -  Support for majority of 2FA authentication schemes (out of the box).
+-   Practical implementation of the "[Client Domain Hooking](https://blog.duszynski.eu/client-domain-hooking-in-practice/)" attack.
+Supported with a diagnostic plugin.
 -  User credential harvesting (with context based on URL parameter passed identifiers).
--  Web panel plugin with a summary of automatically collected credentials and one-click user session impersonation module (beta POC).
+-  Web panel plugin with a summary of automatically collected credentials and one-click user session impersonation module (proof-of-concept/beta).
 -  No website templates (just point Modlishka to the target domain - in most cases, it will be handled automatically without any additional manual configuration).